matheusamazonas/autohouse/README.md

 * CPM
 * iTasks

-All of the requirements are available [here](https://clean.cs.ru.nl/Download_Clean).
+All of the requirements are available as one bundle [here](https://clean.cs.ru.nl/Download_Clean).
 Follow the instructions under "Clean and iTasks (Development)" and download `clean-bundle-itasks'.

 Building
 -----------